tiagotakeshi/climb-project/README.md

 - A larger dataset to include more location and grades results around the world.
 - A more precisely location reccomendation with variable grades.
 - Filters to make possible the user chose the grade, or location and the statistics, map and the list result be updated interactively.
+- Creation of a checkbox to the algorithm be more accurated to recommend a a specific difficult grade, or a list of grades (the way it works now)